-In Q1 2022, the Information Security Committee ("ISC") is to hold its inaugural meeting.
-A charter has been established and the ISC is responsible for the governance, oversight and monitoring of the Bank's program for information security and cyber risk management.
+In Q1 2022, the Information Security Committee ("ISC") was established with a charter responsible for the governance, oversight and monitoring of the Bank's program for information security and cyber risk management.
 The Head of Risk will act as Chair of the ISC, which meets at least bi-monthly with more frequent meetings as determined by the Chair.